 Level I introduces you to the Adobe Creative Cloud platform while embedding design thinking into each course.
 You'll work with mock-clients and various design assets to produce print and digital projects for a variety of contexts.
 Through in-class discussions and critiques, you will learn to effectively evaluate your designs and creative output.

 Graphic Design Level I Course Sequence

 Participants complete the 12-credit Level I course sequence in three semesters (Fall, Spring, Summer or Spring, Summer, Fall).
-All classes meet on campus once a week from 6-9 pm.
+All classes meet on campus weekly from 6-9 pm.
 Classes are supplemented with 6 special topic presentations, field trips, and hands-on experiences.

 1: Introduction to Graphic Design

 (First course | 1 cr | 1 Day Workshop | $100)